-- 1) The farming Revenue for the 2017 to 2019 will be similar on the per head basis to 2015/16. - 2) The forestry estate will not increase in value over the years.

-That expenses will be maintained at similar levels to prior years. - 3) That there will be income from the allocation of NZU's under the Emissions Trading Scheme.
-Sales of NZU's will be subject to prevailing market conditions. - 4) The transfer of the Waikanae Beach Top 10 Holiday Park and Gisborne Vehicle Testing will be completed effectively on 1 July 2016 - 5) No current year tax will be paid by the company due to the company utilizing group tax losses from the GDC tax group.
-Deferred tax has been provided for in the forecast statement of financial performance.
+- 1) The farming Revenue for the 2019 to 2020 will be similar on the per head basis to 2018. - 2) The forestry estate will decrease in value over the years as harvesting proceeds.
+No allowance has been made for a revaluation gain. - 3) That expenses will be maintained at similar levels to prior years. - 4) That there will be income from the allocation of NZU's under the Emissions Trading Scheme.
+Sales of NZU's will be subject to prevailing market conditions.

-Key Risks and Uncertainties
+Key Risks and Uncertainties of the group's main businesses

-1) As the group's main business is farming, the key risks are the weather, fluctuations in commodity prices and foreign exchange variations all of which GHL has no control over and these can significantly affect results.
+- For farming, the key risks are the weather, fluctuations in commodity prices and foreign exchange variations all of which GHL has no control over and these can significantly affect results. - 2) For GHL's commercial ventures, the weather, changes in spending habits and/or changes in government regulations can adversely affect results.